evanphx/stark/README.md

 ### Debugging

-Spark will output some valuable (albeit verbose) debugging information if you set the `STARK_DEBUG` environment variable.
+Stark will output some valuable (albeit verbose) debugging information if you set the `STARK_DEBUG` environment variable.

 ```